Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Monitor your blood pressure

-Specific treatment for high blood pressure will be determined by your doctor based on:
+Specific treatment for high blood pressure will be discussed with you by your healthcare provider based on:

 Your age, overall health, and medical history

 Your tolerance for specific medicines, procedures, or therapies